bharathde20/SikhoGit/README.md

-# SikhoGit
+# SikhoGitWebsite
-This is a readme file
+This is a readme file from the github repository, not on the local machine